Supersymmetry and trace formulas II. Selberg trace formula: Extended new supersymmetric localization principle

 \section{Extended new supersymmetric localization principle}

-Here we formulate a generalized version of the new supersymmetric localization principle, first presented in \cite{Choi:2021yuz}, which is applicable to a large set of non-supersymmetric correlation functions of supersymmetric QFT in any spacetime dimension.
+Here we formulate a generalized version of the new supersymmetric localization principle, first presented in \cite{Choi:2021yuz}, which is applicable to a large class of non-supersymmetric correlation functions of supersymmetric QFT in any spacetime dimension.

 Specifically, consider a supersymmetric QFT which has at least one Hermitian supercharge $\hat Q$.
-We are interested in a general non-supersymmetric correlation function made out of operators (or defects) with arbitrary co-dimensions.
-This situation is quite natural in the usual supersymmetric correlation functions with $(-1)^F$ since it can be thought of as an insertion of a co-dimension 1 (topological) defect.
+We are interested in general non-supersymmetric correlation function made out of operators (or defects) with arbitrary codimensions.
+This situation is quite natural, since usual supersymmetric correlation functions with $(-1)^F$ can be thought of as insertions of codimension 1 (topological) defects.